mickvanhulst/universe-test/README.md

 Would have loved to play around with the bot more, but I had other obligations and I wanted to deliver something before the end of the contest.

+# Proof
+To proof that this bot is better than the original bot, you'll have to run it until it makes it to the first turn.
+This bot is actually able to finish a lap, while the original wasn't able to get through the first turn.

 # Sirajology
 Thanks @[Sirajology](https://www.youtube.com/watch?v=mGYU5t8MO7s&t=2s) for the great videos.